 Creation of Activities that Engage the Family

-For healthy development, an early childhood care program should include play or learning activities the family can participate in so that the child can develop in a healthy way.
+An early childhood care programme should include play or learning activities that the family can participate in so that the child can develop in a healthy way.

 This also means that the person who cares for your child should make suggestions for activities that you can do at home with your child.
-There is a correlation between activities that involve the whole family and the development of a stronger bond between family members and encourage better communication.
+There is a correlation between activities that involve the whole family and the development of a stronger bond between family members as well as improved communication.

 Overall elements of quality

-While there is no single definition of quality in child care, some overall elements of child care are identified as critical to the well-being of children.
-These include:
+Even though there is no universally accepted definition of excellence in child care, there are several aspects of child care that are generally acknowledged as being essential to the health and happiness of children.
+These are the following:

 - Health, safety and good hygiene